RobinsonZ/cluck/Manual.md

     timeclock:
       auth:
         timeclock-username: timeclock
-        timeclock-password: password # should be something other than password
+        timeclock-password: {bcrypt}$2y$12$/mCPS60bUoyo7.C2JrjpWOxQCBYDOhBW/Y2qAA0B2Wc8NCj5Trpgm
     ```

     These credentials will be necessary for timeclock clients (anyone accessing API methods under ``/clockapi/``) to log in.

+    Note that the password is not actually the password but an encoded form.
+See the Configuring Passwords section of this manual for more info.

 4. Configure timesheet authentication (optional, recomended for publicly exposed servers)